Crime, Violence and Punishment Working Group

 Since the fall of 2017, the Education and Social Policy Workshop has convened nearly every week and includes graduate students, postdoctoral fellows, faculty and research associates working on research topics related to education policy and social policy, broadly defined.
 Participation in this interdisciplinary working group has grown to approximately 12-20 regular attendees, including graduate students in public administration, economics, social science and sociology, faculty members in the public administration and international affairs, economics and sociology departments, and Center for Policy Research postdoctoral fellows and research associates.
 Participants are encouraged to share their research and receive feedback via research seminar-style presentations, practice job-talks, practice for conferences and less formal presentations of works-in-progress.
 For more information, please contact Michah Rothbart or Emily Wiemers.

-Labor Economics Group
+Labor and Public Economics Group

 Policy, Place, and Population Health (P3H) Lab